Hire in Vietnam

 Vietnam is in Southeast Asia.
-After the end of many years of war in 1975, its economy is now developing very fast.
-In 1986, the government initiated a series of economic and political reforms, which began Vietnam’s path towards integration into the world economy.
-By 2000, it had established diplomatic relations with most nations.
-Vietnam’s economic growth has been among the highest in the world since 2000, and in 2011, it had the highest Global Growth Generators Index among 11 major economies.
+After many years of war ended in 1975, its economy is now developing very fast.
+In 1986, the government implemented a series of economic and political reforms, which started Vietnam’s path towards integration into the global economy.
+It established diplomatic relations with most countries by 2000.
+Vietnam’s economic growth has been ranked among the world’s highest since 2000.
+In 2011, the country boasted the highest Global Growth Generators Index among 11 major economies.

 Vietnamese are warm and friendly people who easily accept foreigners into their circle of friends.

 Vietnamese is the first language in Vietnam and compulsory for all documents submitted to the Vietnam Government.
-English is an active second language, which is widely spoken and mostly used in international companies.
+English, which is widely spoken and mostly used in international companies, is an active second language.

 Vietnam HR at a Glance

-Foreigners who have work permits (valid for two years) will also be able to renew only once.
-Seasonal contracts will no longer be permitted from 2021.
+Foreigners holding work permits (valid for two years) will also be able to renew only one time.
+Seasonal contracts will no longer be permitted in Vietnam starting in 2021.

-Concept of implied terms in employment contracts is not recognized under Vietnamese labor laws.
+The concept of implied terms in an employment contract is not recognized under Vietnamese labor laws.
 However, the conditions for terminating an employment contract are strictly regulated by Vietnamese law and can be (but are not required to be) stated in the employment contract.
 Employers must implement and comply with a collective labor agreement (CLA).

 Internal labor regulations (ILRs) are mandatory for companies employing 10 employees or more.
-ILRs may be created by the employer to reflect the specificities of the business and industry of the employer, but these cannot be contrary to the Vietnamese labor legislation.
-The employer must discuss the proposed ILRs with the executive committee of the relevant trade union, if there is one, and once adopted, they must be registered with the relevant government agency.
+ILRs can be created by the employer to reflect the specificities of the business and industry of the employer but these must not be contrary to the Vietnamese labor legislation.
+The employer is required to discuss the proposed ILRs with the executive committee of the relevant trade union (if there is one) they must be registered with the relevant government agency once adopted.

 Probation Period / Trial Period

-Discretionary up to a maximum of 60 days, or up to 180 days for executive positions of enterprises.
-The definition of executive positions is quite ambiguous in Vietnam and different from other countries; consult us for specific position before hiring.
-Can be included in either the labor contract or in a separate probation agreement.
+- This period can be outlined in either the labor contract or in a separate probation agreement.
 If included in the probation letter, there is no obligation to pay social security contributions during the probationary period.

-During the probationary period, employer must pay at least 85% of the salary for the job.
+- During the probationary period, the employer must pay at least 85% of the salary for the job.

-Either party may terminate the employment during probation without observing a notice period or paying compensation.
+- Either party can terminate the employment during probation without observing a notice period or paying compensation.

-The overtime cap has increased from 40 to 60 hours/month, and 300 hours/year for all industries & sectors, effective 1st April 2022.
+The overtime cap has increased from 40 to 60 hours per month and 300 hours per year for all industries and sectors, effective April 1, 2022.

-Difficult in practice.
+Termination in Vietnam is difficult in practice.
 The alternative option of negotiation is therefore highly recommended.
-Mutual agreement with compensation for the employee could potentially save time, money, and legal risks for the company.
+Mutual agreement with compensation for the employee can potentially save time, money and legal risks for the company.

-The New Labor Code provides more bases for both employers and employees to unilaterally terminate labor contracts, as outline below:
+The New Labor Code provides more bases for both employers and employees to unilaterally terminate labor contracts, as outlined below:

-Labor contracts with foreign employees will be terminated if the employee is expelled due to judgements or decisions of courts and competent authorities, or if their work permits expire.
+- Labor contracts with foreign employees will be terminated if the employee is expelled following judgements or decisions made by courts and relevant authorities.
+Termination can also occur if their work permits expire.

-Either employers or employees can unilaterally terminate labor contracts upon employees reaching the retirement age.
+- Either the employer or the employee can unilaterally terminate labor contracts once the employee reaches the retirement age.

-Providing falsified information at recruitment or being absent from work for five consecutive working days without permission or legitimate reason, are now bases for employers to unilaterally terminate labor contracts.
+- Providing falsified information at recruitment or being absent from work for five consecutive working days without permission or legitimate reason are now both bases for employers to unilaterally terminate labor contracts.

-The New Labor Code also revises provisions on responsibilities upon the termination of labor contracts with the below notable changes:
+The New Labor Code also amends provisions on required responsibilities upon the termination of labor contracts with the following notable judgments: :

-Increase the statute of limitations for employers to pay termination benefits to employees from 7 working days to 14 working days from the termination date.
+- The statute of limitations for employers to pay termination benefits to employees has increased from seven working days to 14 working days from the termination date.

-For unilateral termination (when permitted by law), employers must provide advance notice to the employees within a minimum statutory time limit.
+For unilateral termination (when allowed by law), employers must give advance notice to the employees within a minimum statutory timeline.
 Employees who resign are also required to give advance notice to their employers within a minimum statutory time limit.
-In both cases, the relevant time limits are 45 days in advance for indefinite-term employment contracts, 30 days for definite-term employment contracts with a duration of more than 12 months, and three working days for definite-term employment contracts with a duration of less than 12 months.
+In both cases, the relevant time limits are 45 days in advance for indefinite-term employment contracts, 30 days for definite-term employment contracts with a duration of more than 12 months and three working days for definite-term employment contracts with a duration of less than 12 months.

 Redundancy / Severance Pay

-Applicable to employees who have worked regularly for at least full 12 months and not covered by unemployment insurance.
+Severance pay is applicable to employees who have worked regularly for at least a full 12 months and are not covered by unemployment insurance.
 A half a month’s salary is payable for each year of work.

 Normally, a bonus clause is agreed to in the relevant employment contract.
 There are no restrictions or guidelines on bonuses.
 An employer can issue bonus regulations to be notified to its employees subject to consultation with the trade union.
-Common to offer a 13th month salary bonus across all sectors.
+It is a common practice to offer a 13th month salary bonus across all sectors in Vietnam.

 Other Standard Items

-Limited.
-Generally taxable, although prefixed lump sum amounts, or “khoan chi” amounts, for phone services, stationery, uniforms and per diem allowances are not subject to taxes if the amounts are within the levels set out under the relevant regulations.
-See additional details below.
+Additional bonuses are limited in Vietnam and they are typically taxable, although prefixed lump sum amounts (‘khoan chi’) for phone services, stationery, uniforms and per diem allowances are not subject to taxes if the amounts are within the levels set out under the relevant regulations.

-Vietnam has a compulsory social, health, and unemployment insurance (SI, HI, UI) scheme.
-Contributions are to be borne by both the employer and the employee.
-Trade Union (TU) contribution of 2% is compulsory for employers regardless of having a union established in the company.
+Vietnam has a compulsory social, health and unemployment insurance (SI, HI, UI) scheme.
+Contributions are sourced from both the employer and the employee.
+Trade Union (TU) contribution of 2% is compulsory for employers, regardless of having a union established in the company.
 Employers will transfer total contributions for both employees and employers by the last day of each month.
-See additional details below.

 Tax and Social Security

-The resident individual that has a labor contract will be subjected to the rates below.
+A resident individual that has a labor contract will be liable to pay personal income tax (PIT).
 The resident individual who has no labor contract will be subjected to the PIT rate of 10%.
-Taxable Income, prior to calculating PIT, is further reduced by personal allowance of VND 11,000,000 per month and dependent allowance of VND 4,400,000 per month for each registered dependent.
+Taxable income, prior to calculating PIT, is further reduced by a personal allowance of VND 11,000,000 per month and a dependent allowance of VND 4,400,000 per month for each registered dependent.